 Also, members’ savings are insured through Life Savings Insurance (subject to certain terms and conditions).
-For more details you can visit the Life Savings Insurance section.
+For more details, you can visit the Life Savings Insurance section.

 What return will I get on my credit union savings?

 Every share you hold with Ballincollig Credit Union Limited for the year is eligible for a dividend when declared.
-A dividend is the return on your shares and it is paid by your credit union out of surplus.*
+A dividend is a return on your shares and it is paid by your credit union out of surplus.*

 *Past performance is not a reliable guide to future returns.

 The amount of your dividend will depend on:

 - The amount of shares you have saved (one share is equal to €1).